 Oh, how we love the English weather!
-Summer is on its way (I promise it is coming) and when it gets hot you love your car for one thing – air conditioning!
+Summer is on its way (we are all hoping) and when it gets hot you love your car for one thing – air conditioning!
 However, air conditioning is also useful on damp and humid days, especially when it is raining, and your windows mist up.
 Your car’s air conditioning not only cools the air, but it also removes moisture from it, so by using the air conditioning with the car’s heater you can demist your windows in a flash.

 However, like anything, your air conditioning will only work properly if you look after it, so here are two things we can do to help keep your car's air con in tip-top condition and why they are important.

 Your car’s air conditioning system is a perfect place for bacteria, mould and other nasty micro-organisms to grow as there is moisture in the system (taken out of the air) and parts are warm.

 In the worst cases, large build ups of these organisms can cause irritation to your nose and eyes and can cause breathing difficulties in some people.
 When these organisms die and decompose a musty smell can enter the cabin, making your car’s interior a very unpleasant place to be.

 Therefore, it is important that your car’s air conditioning system is cleaned regularly.
 The only way to effectively clean the system is using an antibacterial cleaner that is pumped through the ventilation system, killing the microbes, disinfecting all interior surfaces and removing any smells.

 We recommend having your car's air conditioning system refreshed annually to keep it in top condition and avoid microbial build-up.